What Makes a Great Content Writer?

 Socrates is known for saying “education is the kindling of a flame, not the filling of a vessel.”
 Great writers know that the process of learning never ends — it only deepens.
 That’s why they continue to self-educate and seek learning opportunities throughout their entire career, kindling their industry knowledge and honing their writing skills along the way.

-ask intelligent questions — it’s a great sign that they’re open to learning.
+Hire writers who ask intelligent questions — it’s a great sign that they’re open to learning.

 3. Understand Marketing